owdproject/owd-app-todo/README.md

 # To-do module for OWD Client
-> A to-do list is a perfect exercise to practice Vue.js; my journey with Vue started from here
+> A to-do list is a perfect exercise to practice with Vue.js

 <p>
     <a href="https://github.com/owdproject/owd-client/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-green.svg" /></a>